Baseball Brains is a group of players, coaches, and athletic trainers who help others in our field become more

 - Are their prices online?
 Their game records?
 If a select baseball organization is hiding information like that, it may be a red flag.
 Most programs which are successful are proud of that and will show it off online.
 If you have to work hard to find their game records, that may be a problem.

 Finding a Travel Baseball Program That Wins

 This is always something that people find important, and they should.
-If your family is going to pay thousands of dollars to join a select baseball program, it should be one that is competitive.
+If your family is going to pay thousands of dollars to join a travel baseball program, it should be one that is competitive.